 During her young life Suzanne wanted to be a visual artist.
 She was always drawing and painting.
 But in the end she decided writing was her passion, so she studied journalism.
 In the following 20 years, Suzanne worked as a freelance journalist for different publications and most recently has graduated with a Master of Arts in Creative Writing in 2017.

-Her short stories and poems have appeared in many journals over the years, including in Compassion: A Creative Anthology, The Quarry Journal, Grapeshot Magazine, Studio Magazine, Time Off and Heretical magazines.
+Suzanne’s short stories and poems have appeared in many journals over the years, including in Compassion: A Creative Anthology, The Quarry Journal, Grapeshot Magazine, Studio Magazine, Time Off and Heretical magazines.
 Her journalism has been published in many publications including; AMG Magazine, The New Internationalist, The Sydney Morning Herald, The Big Issue, The Review Independent Monthly, Boardwalk Magazine amongst many others.

 Her book Freedom Writing has been Number 1 Best Seller on Amazon USA and Australia.
 Suzanne’s poetry received an award from the SCLA Annual Writing Competition and her short story on Amazon Shorts came 6th out of 300 entries.
 Her novel, Where the Sun Rises was launched in October, 2019.
 This novel was written over four years and involved more than 2000 hours of research as well as a trip to the Israeli border with Syria to do on the ground research.
 It was completed as part of her Masters.